-In this section, we introduce the ensemble of near-isotonic regression (ENIR) calibration method.
-ENIR utilizes the near isotonic regression method that seeks a nearly monotone approximation for a sequence of data $y_1, \ldots, y_n$ [35].
+In this section we introduce the ensemble of near isotonic regression (ENIR) calibration method.
+ENIR utilizes the near isotonic regression method that seeks a nearly monotone approximation for a sequence of data y_1, \ldots, y_n [25].
 The proposed calibration method extends the commonly used isotonic regression-based calibration by an approximate selective Bayesian averaging of a set of nearly isotonic regression models.
 The set includes the isotonic regression model as an extreme member.
-From another viewpoint, ENIR can be considered as an extension to a recently introduced calibration model BBQ [28] by relaxing the assumption that probability estimates are independent inside the bins and finding the boundary of the bins automatically through an optimization algorithm.
+From another viewpoint, ENIR can be considered as an extension to a recently introduced calibration model BBQ [20] by relaxing the assumption that probability estimates are independent inside the bins and finding the boundary of the bins automatically through an optimization algorithm.

 Before getting into the details of the method, we define some notation.
-Let $y_i$ and $z_i$ define, respectively, an uncalibrated classifier prediction and the true class of the i'th instance.
-In this paper, we focus on calibrating a binary classifier's output, and thus, $z_i \in \{0, 1\}$ and $y_i \in [0, 1]$ .
-Let $\mathcal{D}$ define the set of all training instances $(y_i, z_i)$ .
-Without loss of generality, we can assume that the instances are sorted based on the classifier scores $y_i$ , so we have $y_1 \leq y_2 \leq \cdots \leq y_N$ , where N is the total number of samples in the training data.
+Let y_i and z_i define respectively an uncalibrated classifier prediction and the true class of the ith instance.
+In this paper, we focus on calibrating a binary classifier's output2, and thus, $z_i \in \{0, 1\}$ and $y_i \in [0, 1]$.
+Let \mathscr{D} define the set of all training instances (y_i, z_i) .
+Without loss of generality, we can assume that the instances are sorted based on the classifier scores y_i , so we have $y_1 \quad y_2 \quad \dots \quad y_N$, where N is the total number of samples in the training data.